SaeedShakuri/SaeedShakuri.gitup.io/README.md

         <ul style="margin-top: 8;">
             <li>I am currently working on object detection in images for my master's thesis, utilizing a method that integrates Few-Shot Learning and Vision Transformers on medical images.</li>
             <li style="padding-top: 15px;"> I recently collaborated on two articles titled  <strong>’Real-time facial emotion recognition in smartphones using EfficientNetV2 and
-                quantization-aware training’ </strong> which is submitted to ”The Journal of Real-Time Image Processing (Springer)”, and <strong>’ Scalable real-time emotion recognition using EfficientNetV2 and resolution scaling’ </strong> which is accepted and presented in ”ICWR 10th (IEEE)”.</li>
+                quantization-aware training’ </strong> which is submitted to ”The Journal of Real-Time Image Processing (Springer)”, and <strong>’ Scalable real-time emotion recognition using EfficientNetV2 and resolution scaling’ </strong> which is published in ”ICWR 10th (IEEE)”.</li>
         </ul>
     </section>
       <h4 style="margin-bottom: 0;">Research interests:</h4>